-The Daily Pennsylvanian asked Penn men’s basketball’s Jarrod Simmons 15 questions about his sport, his time at Penn, and his life overall.
-Here's what the senior had to say.
+The Daily Pennsylvanian asked men’s basketball coach, Joe Mihalich, 15 questions about his basketball experiences, his coaching time at Penn, and his life overall.
+Here's what he had to say.

-The Daily Pennsylvanian asked Penn men's basketball's Lucas Monroe 15 questions about his sport, his time at Penn, and his life overall.
-Here's what the sophomore had to say.
+The Daily Pennsylvanian asked men's basketball sophomore Max Lorca-Lloyd 15 questions about his time with the team, his experience at Penn, and his life overall.
+Here's what he had to say.